GregUtas/robust-services-core/docs/RSC-Coding-Guidelines.md

 that use `MemProt` and `MemDyn` (or `MemImm` and `MemPerm`).
 1. Static member data begins with an uppercase letter and ends with an underscore, which may be omitted if it is not returned by a "Get" function.
-Non-static member data begins with a lowercase letter and ends with an underscore, which may be omitted if it is public (in which case it should probably be in a `struct`).
+Non-static member data begins with a lowercase letter and ends with an underscore, which may be omitted if it is public (in which case it should preferably be in a `struct`).

 ## Functions
 1. Use the initialization list for constructors.
 Initialize members in the order that the class declared them.
 1. Use `()` instead of `(void)` for an empty argument list.
 1. Name each argument.
-Use the same name in the interface and the implementation.
+Use the same name in the interface and the implementation, and in the base class and overrides.
 1. Make the invocation of `Debug::ft` the first line in a function body, and follow it with a blank line.
 1. The `fn_name` passed to `Debug::ft` and other functions must accurately reflect the name of the invoking function.
 1. A simple "Get" function should not invoke `Debug::ft` unless it is virtual.